mscaudill/tabbed/docs/getting_started.md

       control the sample the sniffer uses to detect the header and metadata if they exist.
 You can use `Reader.peek` to help you determine good values for these parameters.
+    - Adjust the default `poll` and `exclude` arguments of a Reader instance.
+In particular, the `exclude` argument can be used to ignore missing values for better type inference.
     - During Read, set the `start` parameter to force reading to begin at a specific row.
 This will also require you to manually set the reader's header by setting `reader.header` to a list of header string names.
 This